James J. Saxon: Biography

 Saxon began his career as a securities statistician in the Office of the Comptroller of the Currency in 1937.
 He spent World War II as a roving problem solver for the Treasury Department, dealing with financial problems overseas.

 After World War II, Saxon served as a special assistant in the office of Treasury Secretary John Snyder.
-In 1952 he went to work for the Democratic National Committee.
-After the 1952 elections, Saxon became assistant general counsel of the American Bankers Association (ABA) in its Washington, D.C., office.
+In 1952, he went to work for the Democratic National Committee.
+After the 1952 elections, Saxon became the assistant general counsel of the American Bankers Association (ABA) in its Washington, D.C., office.
 Saxon left the ABA to work as an attorney for the First National Bank of Chicago.

-In 1961 President John F. Kennedy nominated James J. Saxon to be Comptroller of the Currency.
+In 1961, President John F. Kennedy nominated Saxon to be Comptroller of the Currency.
 Saxon's top priority was to expand the national banking industry and liberate national banks from regulation he deemed burdensome.
 Saxon permitted national banks to engage in businesses from which they had previously been barred, such as selling insurance and issuing credit cards.

-In his first years as Comptroller, Saxon changed the agency substantially by expanding its legal and economic staffs, undertaking a program to expand bank powers, and welcoming new banks and branches into the national banking system in contrast to the more restrictive practices of his immediate predecessors.
+In his first years as comptroller, Saxon changed the agency substantially by expanding its legal and economic staffs, undertaking a program to expand bank powers, and welcoming new banks and branches into the national banking system in contrast to the more restrictive practices of his immediate predecessors.
 Saxon created a system of regional comptrollers, each of whom exercised significant authority and autonomy.
-After resignation, he returned to the practice of law.
+After his resignation, he returned to the practice of law.
 He had a wide experience with legal and banking.

-James J. Saxon, had been at odds with the Federal Reserve Board for some time, encouraging broader investment and lending powers for banks that were not part of the Federal Reserve system.
+Saxon had been at odds with the Federal Reserve Board for some time, encouraging broader investment and lending powers for banks that were not part of the Federal Reserve system.
 Saxon also had decided that non-Reserve banks could underwrite state and local general obligation bonds, again weakening the dominant Federal Reserve banks.